 Sometimes the teeth on a zipper don’t line up right, causing the zipper to catch.
 At this point, most people will get rid of the entire garment.
 What a shame, because this is such an easy fix!
 Follow these basic instructions to easily fix your zipper.

 First off, what is your zipper problem?
-Look at our guide and fixes for the most common problems.
+Look at this guide to find fixes for the most common issues.

 Zipper Repair: Zipper Teeth Don't Line Up

 The most frustrating of zipper issues is when you zip the darn thing up and nothing happens.
 The zipper remains open, even though the zipper head moved all the way to the top.
 What an embarrassing moment for your zipper, but luckily, it's an easy fix, because your zipper is just getting off-track.

 You will need to gather a few supplies before getting started on this repair.
 If you don’t have them readily available at home, they can all be purchased on Amazon.com:

 - Pliers: it's best to use a needle nose plier since they are made to use in tight hard to reach spaces.
 The Stanley Needle Nose Plier is a reliable option if you do not own a pair of pliers.